e-VITA/e-VITA-Documentation/dashboard-user-manual/README.md

 - _Source Device Id_: this value corresponds to the original identification code of the device (if present).
 This identifier is entered by the user during this phase or, in if the e-VITA platform can obtain it automatically, it is pre-filled.
 - _Measures Frequency_ (optional parameter that is present only for specific device types): it is a field that allows the user to configure a time parameter.
 More details on this field are present in the second part of the current paragraph.

+The user can, in several steps, first select a specific category of devices from those available.

 <span><img title="title" alt="text" src="./img/Register_device_page.png" style="width:60%;margin-left: 30%;"></span>

+In the next step, you can select the specific type of device to register, from those available.

 <span><img title="title" alt="text" src="./img/Register_device_page2.png" style="width:60%;margin-left: 30%;"></span>

+Finally, in the final step, the user can enter specific information relating to the device to be added.

 <span><img title="title" alt="text" src="./img/Register_device_page3.png" style="width:60%;margin-left: 30%;"></span>